About BSCIP

 Chapters 381 and 413

-The Brain and Spinal Cord Injury Program is funded by the Brain and Spinal Cord Program Trust Fund from fines levied for speeding, driving, or boating under the influence, in addition to surcharges on temporary license plates.
-The program acts as a “payer of last resort”, and relies on third party payments and comparable benefits for provision of rehabilitation services.
-Program oversight is supported by a 16 member Brain and Spinal Cord Injury Advisory Council.
+BSCIP is funded by the Brain and Spinal Cord Program Trust Fund, which receives revenue from fines levied for speeding, driving or boating under the influence, and surcharges on temporary license plates.
+BSCIP acts as a “payer of last resort” and relies on third-party payments and comparable benefits for the provision of rehabilitation services.
+Program oversight is supported by an 18-member Brain and Spinal Cord Injury Program Advisory Council.